GeoSensorWebLab/awm-styles/README.md

     $ npm install mapnik
     $ npm install kosmtik

-Then edit `.env` and the `DB` variables to point to your local postgres installation.
-The `CANVEC` variables point to a postgresql server with CanVec contour data loaded into a table.
+Using `database.yaml.sample` as a template, create `database.yaml` and fill out the details for the database for your OpenStreetMap data (imported above), and the details for the CanVec contour data (import instructions coming soon).

 TODO: Add info on loading CanVec contours data

 Now you can generate a project file for kosmtik.

-    $ source .env && scripts/project
+    $ scripts/project.rb
     $ kosmtik serve project.mml

 Open http://127.0.0.1:6789/ in your browser to preview the map.
 It should look the same as https://webmap.arcticconnect.org/ but will have your data import instead.